Sustainability Rebates Program

 Since 2000/01, Council’s SEPF has provided financial assistance to a variety of local community groups, schools and childcare centres to deliver sustainability projects and environmental education.

-Most recently the SEPF funded local schools to participate in the Solar my School Program.
-As a result of their participation Oak Flats Public School and Lake Illawarra South Public School installed 29 kW and 41 kW systems respectively, achieving a combined saving of 120 tonnes of CO2-e per year.
+In recent years the SEPF has provided funding to local schools to participate in the Solar my School Program.
+As a result of their participation Oak Flats Public School and Lake Illawarra South Public School installed 29 kW and 34 KW systems respectively in 2022/23, achieving a combined saving of 78 tonnes of CO2-e per year.

 For more information about the Small Environmental Projects Fund please contact Council's Environment Team on 4221 6111 or email sustainabilityrebates@shellharbour.nsw.gov.au